Adityam582/Adityam582.github.io/_pages/help.md

 Do you need assistance in your Data, Cloud, AI strategy?

-# SOP/CV Review
+# Profile Review: CV/LinkedIn/Portfolio

-I could help giving feedback to your CV or SOPs.
+I can help giving feedback to your profiles.

 # Research Consulting